 Severe crashes such as this one will often result in catastrophic injuries such as traumatic brain injuries.
 These injuries aren’t always fatal, but they are always extremely life-changing.

 A catastrophic injury is one where you are severely injured, and those injuries likely lead to long-term damage including disfigurement or disability.
-Catastrophic injuries require multiple surgeries and treatment that may last for the rest of your life.
+Catastrophic injuries require multiple surgeries and treatments that may last for the rest of your life.
 Recovery from catastrophic injuries is a lengthy and painful process, and you may find that even though you are recovering, your life will never be the same as it was before the accident.

 Traumatic brain injury is one example of a catastrophic injury.
 Car accidents represent the third leading cause of traumatic brain injuries and account for 14% of all ER visits, hospitalizations, and fatalities.